eiximenis/tvision2docs/content/en/docs/core/component-lifecycle.md

 3. The `ComponentRemoved` event from the tree is triggered
 4. The `TreeUpdated` event from the tree is triggered

 > Like adding components, removing is an asynchronous operation.
-Steps 1, 2 & 3 happen once per each component, and step 4 only once when all components in the "remove operation" are removed from the tree.
+Steps 1, 2 & 3 happen once per each component, and step 4 only once when all components in the "remove operation" are removed from the tree,

 ## Dettaching a parent component